Latvia

 Below is a major monument in central Riga.

-With the end of Soviet rule, it has become a symbol of Latvian national pride.
+With the end of Soviet rule, this monument has become a symbol of Latvian national pride.

 Monument to classic Latvian life in Riga.

-There is an interesting mix of architecture.
-First, the Old Town itself.
+Riga's history has produced an interesting mix of architecture.
+First, there's the Old Town itself.

 Then there is the Stalinist Grotesque.
-See the building above the horizon, to the left of center, in the image below.
+See the building above the horizon, to the left of center, in the lower of the two pictures taken from the tall steeple.

 Related to that is the Soviet Utilitarian.
-See the half-cylindrical concrete halls now serving as markets, in the image below.
+See the half-cylindrical concrete halls now serving as markets, in the lower of those two images.

 Finally, there is the Old Futuristic, looking modern today although built under Soviet rule.
-See the asymmetric suspension bridge at right, and the large radio tower below.
+See the asymmetric suspension bridge and the large radio tower.

 It is of the same general design as a series of buildings in Moscow, just not nearly as immense.